HomeVisionStatement Of FaithArticlesPhoto GalleryEditor's NoteLinksContact

 The expression "And you shall take for yourselves on the first day" implies that one's ownership is required on the first day.
 On the other six days, ownership is not strictly required.

 All the Four Species are required to fulfil this commandment.
 If any one of the species is missing, the law is not being fulfilled.
-One Lulav, one Etrog, two Aravot and three Hadasim are bound and presented in a manner that they are beautiful to behold.
+One Lulav, one Etrog, two Aravot and three Hadassim are bound and presented in a manner that they are beautiful to behold.
 This is done in love for God and not for the purpose of showing off to the neighbors.

 These Four Species are used during a Sukkot processional circuiting (hakafa) around the congregation in the synagogue.
 The cantor leads the procession.
 Following behind him is every man who has a lulav and etrog.
 During the procession, the cantor recites prayers, asking for blessings on the land and the fruit harvest of Israel.